How do you know what to say to someone who has cancer?

 For example, if the person is concerned about taking a certain cancer treatment and you know someone who has had a (reasonably) positive experience with that treatment and is still OK, then that can be a nice thing to tell them.
 If appropriate you can even introduce the two people so they can learn from the experiences.
 It is obviously not OK to say that you know of an acquaintance with a similar cancer who died ….

-Here are six pointers to help you get talking
+Here are six tip to help you start talking

 - If you are not sure what to say or even whether they want to talk about it, let them take the lead.
 If they want to speak they will and you should be a good listener.
 Some people want to speak about everything, some people don’t want to talk about it at all.